 Models to Choose From

-In its debut year, the Bronco was offered in three distinct body styles and trim packages all at an affordable price:
+In its debut year, it was offered in three distinct Bronco body styles and trim packages all at an affordable price:

 - Roadster (U13): This variant provided an unmatched open-air experience, ideal for those with an adventurous spirit.